 - Access to education

-As part of the School Psychology program, you will work closely with community partners including Iowa schools and AEAs, the Belin-Blank Center, and the University of Iowa Hospitals and Clinics.
+As part of the School Psychology program, you will work closely with community partners including Iowa schools and AEAs, the Belin-Blank Center, the University of Iowa Hospitals and Clinics, and the Scanlan Center for School Mental Health.
 You will also work collaboratively across College of Education programs, learning and researching alongside Counseling Psychology, Rehabilitation and Counseling Education, and Special Education graduate students.

 The Belin-Blank International Center for Gifted Education and Talent Development (B-BC) is a comprehensive center focused on nurturing potential and inspiring excellence through myriad programs and services.